 Lacto-fermented foods and cultured foods are interchangeable terms.
 The bacterium "lactobacillus" is where the "lacto" in "lacto-fermentation" originates from.
 Foods are cultured or fermented using a variety of lacto-bacteria and yeast strains.
 These unique bacteria transform the meals into nutrients that are easier to digest and include more vitamins and minerals while using less toxic pesticides and chemicals.
-The wonderful process of lacto-fermentation is responsible for all of this, it is a unique method of food preservation has existed for thousands of years.
-Even before refrigeration was created, people were able to keep food fresh and preserved as they realised the significance of this natural process.
-Every culture has its own unique selection of fermented foods, including cheeses, wines, yoghurts, kefir, sourdough breads, different "krauts", kimchi, fermented meats, and many more.
+The wonderful process of lacto-fermentation handles all of this.
+It is a unique method of food preservation has existed for thousands of years.
+Even before refrigeration existed, people could keep food fresh and preserved as they realised the significance of this natural process.
+Every culture has its own unique selection of fermented foods, including cheese, wine, yoghurt, kefir, sourdough bread, sauerkraut, kimchi, fermented meats, and more.